 Firstly, please submit a ticket through our Support Portal, and attach the following information to your request:

-1a) If you are on PC, Linux, or Mac, please take a debug screenshot using the F8 button on your keyboard.
-(A regular screenshot won't give us the information we need to properly diagnose the issue.)
+1) If you are on PC, Linux, or Mac, please take a debug screenshot using the F8 button on your keyboard.

 An example of a debug screenshot.
 Additional information, used to diagnose the issue, is shown in yellow.